 Climbing crampons are the classic choice, but clearly not the right one for hiking.
 Fans of climbing crampons realized that the overall design would be promising on icy trails as well.

 Spike placement is just as vital on crampons as the spikes themselves.
-The layout of the spikes allow a natural toe and forefoot focus while hiking up icy hills.
+The layout of the spikes allows a natural toe and forefoot focus while hiking up icy hills.

 Crampons do require training to use safely as the spikes do pose a potential safety hazard for the beginner.
 Still, with some basic training and caution on the trail, hiking crampons are the most effective accessory for getting up and down icy elevations safely.